AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 When you generate AEM Site output with **Delete and **Create**** option selected for the Existing Output Pages setting, a version is created for the page\(s\) being deleted.
 You can configure the system to stop the creation of a version before deletion.

-Perform the following steps to stop the creation of a version for the page\(s\) being deleted:
+The following tabs provide instructions to stop the creation of a version for the page\(s\) being deleted based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]
+>[!ENDTABS]

 1. Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 1. In the configuration file, provide the following \(property\) details to configure the **Do Not Create Version for Deleted Pages** option: